mzc796/marionette_odl/README.md

   ```
 3. Result

-&nbsp To efficiently demonstrate Marionette, we give the Marionette an easy goal to run a Reinforcement Learning algorithm to compute an adequate deceptive topology.
+> To efficiently demonstrate Marionette, we give the Marionette an easy goal to run a Reinforcement Learning algorithm to compute an adequate deceptive topology.

-&nbsp We set the eavesdropping node as node 6 (openflow:7), the expected increased number of eavesdropping flows is 4, and the degree sequence must remain unchanged after altering the topology.
+> We set the eavesdropping node as node 6 (openflow:7), the expected increased number of eavesdropping flows is 4, and the degree sequence must remain unchanged after altering the topology.

-&nbsp After the program is finished, we go to the 'figure' folder.
+> After the program is finished, we go to the 'figure' folder.
 There will be three figures:

   - topo_original.png: The topology discovered by the ODL controller before being poisoned, which is the real topology.